 Fujifilm X-E3 versus Fujifilm X-Pro2

-The Fujifilm X-E3 and the Fujifilm X-Pro2 are two digital cameras that were revealed to the public, respectively, in September 2017 and January 2016.
+The Fujifilm X-E3 and the Fujifilm X-Pro2 are two digital cameras that were officially introduced, respectively, in September 2017 and January 2016.
 Both the X-E3 and the X-Pro2 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-The side-by-side display below illustrates the physical size and weight of the Fujifilm X-E3 and the Fujifilm X-Pro2.
-Three successive views from the front, the top, and the rear are shown.
+The physical size and weight of the Fujifilm X-E3 and the Fujifilm X-Pro2 are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-E3 – represents the basis for the calculations across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-E3 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-Pro2 is notably larger (31 percent) than the Fujifilm X-E3.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-Pro2 is considerably larger (31 percent) than the Fujifilm X-E3.
 Moreover, the X-Pro2 is substantially heavier (47 percent) than the X-E3.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 It is noteworthy in this context that the X-Pro2 is splash and dust-proof, while the X-E3 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Fujinon X Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.